bob-gray/solv/README.md

 risks when altering native prototypes.
 Native prototypes are global and collision with other code or future native APIs is possible.
-On the other hand the clarity of many operations is greatly enhanced in the context of object-oriented programming making augmenting native prototypes very attractive.
+On the other hand the clarity of many operations is greatly enhanced in the context of object-oriented programming with member functions.
+This making augmenting native prototypes very attractive.

 Tests